civican/legisinfo/44-1/bills/S-12/bill_text.md

 ### Section 486.51

+  **(1)** If a person who is the subject of an order made under section 486.4 or 486.5 requests that the prosecutor have it varied or revoked, the prosecutor shall, as soon as feasible, make an application to vary or revoke the order on their behalf.

-  **(1)** A court that makes an order under section 486.4 or 486.5 or, if the court is for any reason unable to act, another court of equivalent jurisdiction in the same province may — and, on application of the victim, must — hold a hearing to determine whether the order should be varied or revoked.
+  **(2)** If an application to vary or revoke an order made under section 486.4 or 486.5 is made by the person who is the subject of the order or by any other person, including a prosecutor, who is acting on their behalf, the court that made the order or, if that court is for any reason unable to act, another court of equivalent jurisdiction in the same province shall, without holding a hearing, vary or revoke the order, unless the court is of the opinion that to do so may affect the privacy interests of any person other than the accused who is the subject of any order prohibiting the publication in any document or the broadcasting or transmission in any way of information that could identify that person.

+  **(3)** If the court is of the opinion that varying or revoking the order that is the subject of an application referred to in subsection (2) may affect the privacy interests of any person other than the accused who is the subject of any order prohibiting the publication in any document or the broadcasting or transmission in any way of information that could identify that person, the court shall hold a hearing to determine whether the order should be varied or revoked.

-  **(2)** In order to determine whether the order should be varied or revoked, the court must take into account any material change of circumstance, including the victim's wishes, and whether the variation or revocation is in the interests of justice.
+  **(4)** In order to determine whether the order should be varied, the court shall take into account whether it is possible to do so in a manner that protects the privacy interests of any other person who is the subject of any order prohibiting the publication in any document or the broadcasting or transmission in any way of information that could identify that person.

-> **Explanatory Note**:
-> New.
+  **(5)** The applicant is not required to provide notice of the application to vary or revoke the order to the accused.

+  **(6)** The accused shall not be permitted to make submissions in relation to the application.

+  **(7)** If the order is varied or revoked, the prosecutor shall notify the accused.

 ### Section 5

-Subsection 486.6(2) of the Act is replaced by the following:
+Section 486.6 of the Act is amended by adding the following after subsection (1):

-**(2)** For greater certainty, an order referred to in subsection (1) applies to prohibit, in relation to proceedings taken against any person who fails to comply with the order, **publishing** in any document, broadcasting or **transmitting** in any way **or otherwise making available** information that could identify a victim, witness or justice system participant whose identity is protected by the order.

-> **Explanatory Note**:
-> Existing text of subsection 486.6(2):
-> *Existing Text*:
+**(1.1)** A prosecutor shall not commence or continue a prosecution against a person who is the subject of the order unless, in the opinion of the prosecutor,

+  the person knowingly failed to comply with the order;

-> > For greater certainty, an order referred to in subsection (1) applies to prohibit, in relation to proceedings taken against any person who fails to comply with the order, the publication in any document or the broadcasting or transmission in any way of information that could identify a victim, witness or justice system participant whose identity is protected by the order.
+  the privacy interests of another person who is the subject of any order prohibiting the publication in any document or the broadcasting or transmission in any way of information that could identify that person have been compromised; and

+  a warning to the individual is not appropriate.

 ### Section 6